Lifting (co)stratifications between tensor triangulated categories: Introduction

 In this paper, we investigate when stratification and costratification descend along an exact functor of tensor-triangulated categories.
 Given a strong symmetric monoidal, exact, coproduct-preserving functor $f^*\colon \msf{T} \to \msf{U}$ between rigidly-compactly generated tensor-triangulated categories, it follows that $f^*$ has a right adjoint $f_*$ which itself has a right adjoint $f^{(1)}$, see~\cite{BDS16}.
 If a ring $R$ acts on both $\msf{T}$ and $\msf{U}$ and the functor $f^*$ is suitably compatible with this action, then one can ask under what conditions $\msf{U}$ being (co)stratified by $R$ implies that $\msf{T}$ is (co)stratified by $R$.

 Our first main result is the following which gives a sufficient condition for stratification and costratification to descend.
 Infact, under an additional mild hypothesis (which holds in the examples we study), we prove that the condition is also necessary.
-We direct the reader to Theorems~\ref{thm:stratdescends} and~\ref{thm:costratdescends}, and Corollaries~\ref{cor:equiv-stra} and~\ref{cor:equiv-costra} for a more detailed statement of the following main result. \begin{thm*} Let $f^*\colon \msf{T} \to \msf{U}$ be an exact, strong symmetric monoidal, coproduct-preserving functor between $R$-linear tensor-triangulated categories which are rigidly-compactly generated by their tensor units.
+We direct the reader to Theorems~\ref{thm:stratdescends} and~\ref{thm:costratdescends}, and Corollaries~\ref{cor:equiv-stra} and~\ref{cor:equiv-costra} for a more detailed statement of the following main result.
+In this introduction we actually only state special cases of our main results, in the setting where the categories are generated by their tensor units. \begin{thm*} Let $f^*\colon \msf{T} \to \msf{U}$ be an exact, strong symmetric monoidal, coproduct-preserving functor between $R$-linear tensor-triangulated categories which are rigidly-compactly generated by their tensor units.
 Suppose that $\msf{U}$ is stratified (resp., costratified) by $R$. \begin{enumerate} \item If $f_*\1_\msf{U}$ builds $\1_\msf{T}$ (that is, $\1_\msf{T} \in \mrm{Loc}_\msf{T}(f_*\1_\msf{U})$), then $\msf{T}$ is stratified (resp., costratified) by the action of $R$. \item Moreover, if $\mrm{supp}_\msf{T}(\1_\msf{T}) \subseteq \mrm{supp}_\msf{U}(\1_\msf{U})$, then the converse holds; namely, $\msf{T}$ is stratified (resp., costratified) by $R$ if and only if $f_*\1_\msf{U}$ builds $\1_\msf{T}$. \end{enumerate} \end{thm*}

 By the work of Benson-Iyengar-Krause~\cite{BIK11, BIK12}, the (co)stratification of a tensor-triangulated category provides a classification of the localizing subcategories, colocalizing subcategories and the thick subcategories of compact objects.
 As a corollary of this, we obtain bijections between the localizing subcategories of $\msf{T}$ and $\msf{U}$ (and similarly, for colocalizing subcategories and thick subcategories of compact objects).
+It should be noted that the bijections in the following statement are given by explicit formulas, and are not just abstract formal bijections.
 We direct the reader to Corollaries~\ref{cor:locofTandU} and~\ref{cor:colocofTandU} for the precise statement of the following. \begin{thm*} Let $f^*\colon \msf{T} \to \msf{U}$ be an exact, strong symmetric monoidal, coproduct-preserving functor between $R$-linear tensor-triangulated categories which are rigidly-compactly generated by their tensor units.
 Suppose that $\msf{U}$ is costratified by $R$ and that $f_*\1_\msf{U}$ builds $\1_\msf{T}$.
 Then there are bijections

 and

 \end{thm*}